sudhakavya/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

 1. On the **Azure Migrate: Server Migration | Replicating machines** blade, select the entry representing the **az30308a-vm1** virtual machine.

-1. On the **az30308a-vm1** replicating machines blade, select **Clean up test migration*.
+1. On the **az30308a-vm1** replicating machines blade, select **Clean up test migration**.

 1. On the **Test migrate cleanup** blade, select the checkbox **Testing is complete.
 Delete test virtual machine** and select **Cleanup Test**.

-1. Once the test failover cleanup job completes, refresh the browser page displaying the **az30308a-vm1** replicating machines blade and note that the **Migrate** icon in the toolbar became automatically available.
+1. Once the test failover cleanup job completes, refresh the browser page displaying the **az30308a-vm1** replicating machines blade and note that the **Migrate** icon in the toolbar automatically became available.

 1. On the **az30308a-vm1** replicating machines blade, select the **Migrate** link.

 1. On the **Migrate** blade, in the **Shutdown machines before migration to minimize data loss?** drop-down list, select **Yes**, next select the checkbox next to the **az30308a-vm1** entry, and then select **Migrate**.

-1. To monitor the status of migration, navigate back to the **Azure Migrate | Servers** blade, in the **Azure Migrate: Server Migration** tile, select the **Replicating servers** entry and, on the **Azure Migrate: Server Migration | Replicating machines**, examine the **Status** column in the list of the replicating machines.
+1. To monitor the status of migration, navigate back to the **Azure Migrate | Windows, Linux and SQL Server** blade, in the **Azure Migrate: Server Migration** tile, select the **Replicating servers** entry and, on the **Azure Migrate: Server Migration | Replicating machines**, examine the **Status** column in the list of the replicating machines.
 Verify that the status displayed the **Planned failover finished** status.

    >**Note**: Migration is supposed to be a non-reversible action.